 Roller sleeve materials

-Synthetic roller covers are particularly suited to applying acrylic-based paints.
+Synthetic roller sleeves are best suited to water-based paint application.

-Paint rollers with a mixed nap are designed for use with both oil- and solvent-based paints.
+Paint rollers with a mixed nap are designed for use with oil-based paints.

-Natural fibres can be used with all types of paint and offer a better finish.
+Natural fibres can be used with all types of paint and offer the best results.

 Furniture and doors

-Furniture and doors should be painted with a lacquer paint roller with a synthetic nap of around 5 mm for the best effect.
+Furniture and doors should be painted with a gloss paint roller with a synthetic 5 mm pile for the best results.
 If you are planning to repaint wooden doors or furniture, we recommend that you choose your wood paint wisely and prepare the surface well.
 These steps will help you achieve a better finish.

-Team up your roller with a special wall and ceiling paint, adequate floor protection and a paint grid and/or paint tray.
-Get your hands on a telescopic pole if your job requires it.
+A lightly textured ceiling or wall should be painted using a non-drip paint roller with a pile of around 12 mm.
+Use a special wall and ceiling paint, floor protection and a paint grid and/or paint tray.
+Get your hands on a roller extension pole if your job requires it.

 A smooth wall calls for a double-layer roller with a 10 mm nap.
-If you are redecorating a kitchen or bathroom, be sure to use a special bathroom or kitchen paint to cope with the humidity and to prevent your walls from wearing prematurely.
+If you are redecorating a kitchen or bathroom, be sure to use a special bathroom or kitchen paint designed to cope with humidity and to prevent your walls from ageing prematurely.

-Exterior walls and masonry should be painted using a nap of around 18 mm.
-Be sure to choose a roller designed specially for use with pliolite paints to avoid damaging the nap of your roller sleeve.
+Exterior walls should be painted using a 18 mm pile roller.
+If required, be sure to choose a roller designed specially for use with pliolite paints to avoid damaging the nap of your roller sleeve.
 If you are planning to paint on wooden surfaces (such as wooden cladding), we recommend reading our tips on exterior wood paint in order to choose the best protection available.

-Render is applied using a stipple effect roller.
+Render is applied using a honeycomb or stipple effect roller.
 This type of roller features holes which produces peaks and gives the render its distinctive look.

-In order to paint your walls or ceilings in the right way – and for a better finish – be sure to prepare your surface properly.
-A range of painting tools designed to protect, prepare and clean your tools and accessories is available.
-For your next painting job, equip yourself with the following:
+Be sure to prepare your surfaces properly before you start to ensure a great finish.
+Choose from a range of painting tools designed to protect, prepare and clean your tools and accessories.
+For your next painting job, think about investing in the following:

-- a protective sheet and masking tape to protect your floors from paint spills and drips and to mark any areas you do not want to paint;
+- a dust sheets and masking tape to protect your floors from paint spills and drips and to cover any areas you do not want to paint;

-- a paint tray with a ramp to control the amount of paint applied to your roller;
+- a paint tray with a grid to control the amount of paint applied to your roller;

-- a solvent to clean your roller sleeves and brushes between applications;
+- a solvent to clean your roller sleeves and brushes between applications of oil-based paint;

-- a protective mask to keep you safe from VOCs (volatile organic compounds), which are harmful for health.
+- a protective mask to keep you safe from harmful VOCs (volatile organic compounds).

 - Paint gun buying guide